ZeroDeth/derekkedziora.github.io/_posts/2017-02-11-linking-to-random-post-on-jekyll-blog.md

 ---
-title: A Random Post on Jekyll, a Static Site Generator
+title: Linking to a Random Post on a Jekyll Blog
 description: Here's how I finally figured out how to create a link to a random post on my Jekyll blog
 tags:
  - jekyll